Trump and the Russia investigation: What to know

 The White House maintained Comey was let go due to his handling of an investigation into Clinton’s private email server used during her tenure as secretary of state.
 But Trump has suggested that he considered the Russian investigation when he fired Comey.

-Comey also informed a Senate intelligence committee that Trump had asked for the FBI to drop its investigation into Flynn; the White House said Trump was not attempting to influence his FBI director.
+Comey also told a Senate intelligence committee that Trump had asked for the FBI to drop its investigation into Flynn; the White House said Trump was not attempting to influence his FBI director.

 Comey told the committee that he offered Trump repeated reassurances that he was not under an FBI investigation.